dy/piezo/README.md

 * _Static/Linear memory_: no garbage to collect, static-size heap.
 * _Readability_: produced WASM must be readable.
-* _Normalized_: there's no smart or inconsistent parsing: everything is done via unary, binary, nary operators -->
+* _Normalized_: there's no smart or inconsistent parsing: everything is done via unary, binary, nary operators
+* _0 security_: security checks complicate and inhibit coding.
+Language is open to hackers, you can read random memory etc.
+-->

 <!--